Blepharoplasty Charlotte NC

 Unfortunately, the area surrounding the eye is often the first place to show signs of age.
 As we age, the muscles around the eyes weaken and the skin becomes increasingly loose and puffy.
 Swollen and puffy eyes most often make us look tired.
 Fortunately, cosmetic surgery can give you dramatically younger eyes through eyelid surgery.
 Blepharoplasty, or eyelift surgery, is one of the most rewarding procedures of facial plastic surgery as it can transform tired aged eyes back into the bright sparkling eyes of youth.
 This minimally invasive procedure has a short recovery time and a high satisfaction rate.

-Dr. Kulbersh, eyelid surgeon in Charlotte, trained in Beverly Hills with two of the most prominent oculoplastic (eye plastic surgeons) in the country.
+Dr. Kulbersh, blepharoplasty Charlotte NC surgeon, trained in Beverly Hills with two of the most prominent oculoplastic (eye plastic) surgeons in the country.
 The advanced techniques employed in Beverly Hills are now being transferred to his patients in the Carolinas.
 Dr. Kulbersh’s knowledge of eyelid anatomy and facial aging analysis will provide you with excellent blepharoplasty results.
 During your consultation, our Charlotte-based blepharoplasty specialist will analyze your eyelids to determine the cause of your particular condition and develop your treatment plan accordingly.
 While many patients will require a surgical blepharoplasty, there are also non-invasive treatments like injectable treatments or chemical peel tightening that Dr. Kulbersh might recommend as an option.

 What is blepharoplasty?

 Blepharoplasty, also known as an eyelift or eyelid surgery, improves the appearance of the upper and lower eyelids.
 Eyelid surgery can rejuvenate the appearance of your eyes, making you look well rested and alert.

 What conditions can blepharoplasty treat?